 • After the flood, there was an occasion where Ham was very dishonoring to his father, Noah.
 As a result, Noah cursed Ham's son Canaan and all his descendants, who eventually became known as the Canaanites.

-(See also: ark, Canaan, Canaanite, dishonor, dishonorable, Noah)
+(See also: ark, Canaan, dishonor, Noah)